Har-sh-arma/IIIT-Surat-notes-obsidian/AI/Hierarchical.md

->A planning approach that involves organizing tasks and actions in multiple levels of abstraction and hierarchy.
+>A planning approach that involves organising tasks and actions in multiple levels of abstraction and hierarchy.

 - High Level Task(Ultimate Goal) -> \[... , Sub Goals (Actions)]
 - DAG